CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 ## Double-commander SFTP

 On Debian, I use Double-commander as an alternative to Total-commander on Windows.
 It has an Ftp functionality that allows SSH and SFTP.
 But the private key must be PEM/rsa.
-It does not work with the existing rustdevuser_key which is OpenSSH.
+It does not work with the existing localhost_2201_rustdevuser_ssh_1 which is OpenSSH.
 I tried to convert the key format, but neither key-gen, OpenSsl nor putty was up to the task.
 So I decided to make a new private key just for Double-commander.
 In the DoubleCmd ftp setting, I must enable the "use SSH+SCP protocol (no SFTP)" to make it work.
 On the host Debian system run: